 In multiple-dose studies in hypertensive patients, valsartan had no notable effects on total cholesterol, fasting triglycerides, fasting serum glucose, or uric acid.

 Valsartan peak plasma concentration is reached 2 to 4 hours after dosing.
 Valsartan shows bi-exponential decay kinetics following intravenous administration, with an average elimination half-life of about 6 hours.
-Absolute bioavailability for Valsartan Tablets are about 25% (range 10% to 35%).
-The bioavailability of the suspension [see Dosage and Administration; Pediatric Hypertension (2.2)] is 1.6 times greater than with the tablet.
+Absolute bioavailability for valsartan is about 25% (range 10% to 35%).
+The bioavailability of the suspension [see DOSAGE AND ADMINISTRATION; Pediatric Hypertension (2.2)] is 1.6 times greater than with the tablet.
 With the tablet, food decreases the exposure (as measured by AUC) to valsartan by about 40% and peak plasma concentration (Cmax) by about 50%.
 AUC and Cmax values of valsartan increase approximately linearly with increasing dose over the clinical dosing range.
 Valsartan does not accumulate appreciably in plasma following repeated administration.

 Following intravenous administration, plasma clearance of valsartan is about 2 L/h and its renal clearance is 0.62 L/h (about 30% of total clearance).

 The steady state volume of distribution of valsartan after intravenous administration is small (17 L), indicating that valsartan does not distribute into tissues extensively.
 Valsartan is highly bound to serum proteins (95%), mainly serum albumin.